 - In Paris at Gard du Nord, I’m driven insane the moment the taxi stops as I’ve had beggars block my door exit asking for money.
 I’ve had more asks as I walk toward the station “Do you speak English?” and in my fractured French I reply “no”.
 Since the Eurostar leaves from here to London and other places, it is truly one place that annoys me as a traveler.
 I’m constantly on the look out and try to position myself next to a wall or other place that gives me a sightline all around me.

 The world you experience is often so much better than the world the media portrays on television every night.
 If you budget for safety, take precautions to be alert as you travel and mitigate the risks, travel is pretty awesome.
 All of the issues above are just a fraction of what I’ve encountered on the road, none of which prevents me from boarding a plane, taking a road trip or walking out my front door.
-The incident this weekend was just a reminder that my everyday normal boring life can be unsafe here on the ground – what travel safety thoughts do you plan for, worry about or always apply on your trips?
+The incident at home in Philly was just a reminder that my everyday normal boring life can be unsafe here on the ground – what travel safety thoughts do you plan for, worry about or always apply on your trips?